bruvellu/terebratalia-wnts/wnt.md

 # Acknowledgements

-Friday harbor laboratories and the boat staff for the help with adult collection.
+We thank the staff and boat crew of the Friday Harbor Laboratories for the brachiopod collections.
 Yale J Passamaneck for the help with spawnings and sample collection.
 Katrine Worsaae for the help with cloning.
 S9 members for helpful discussions.
 Collection supported by XXX grant.
 BCV was supported by a EMBO fellowship (XXX) during the writing of this manuscript.

 # References